darthhexx/servermattic/README.md

 ## Servermattic

-A server deploy system using roles, tags, and symliks to make both deploying and updating as simple as can be.
+A server deploy system using migration scripts, tags, and symliks to make both deploying and updating as simple as can be.

 ## Step 1:
 - Fork this Github repository which will serve as the source for your config management system.